beingaryan/Sign-To-Speech-Conversion/README.md

 ## :key: Results
 #### Our model gave 99.8% accuracy for Sign Language Detection after training via <code>tensorflow-gpu==2.0.0</code>
 <br /><br />![](Analysis/Classification_report.png)<br />
-* The model has been trained on a python based environment on Jupyter platform for 20 epochs.
+* The model has been trained on a python based environment on Jupyter platform.
+* The model is iterated for a total epoch of 20.
-* The model has achieved an accuracy of __97.45 %__ on Training Set with __99.88 %__ accuracy on the Validation set.
+* The model has attained an accuracy of __99.88 %__ accuracy on the Validation set.
 * The prescribed model has been evaluated on __Test set__ where it has attained an accuracy of __99.85%__ with loss of 0.60 %.
 #### We got the following accuracy/loss training curve plot
 ![](Analysis/Loss%20vs%20Epoch.png)<br />